pixijs/pixijs.com/blog/2025-2-15-pixi-v8-launches.md

 - The new `GraphicsPath` class enables the drawing and sharing of shapes.
 This feature is particularly useful as it allows for the creation of paths that can then be transformed into Mesh geometry using the `buildGeometryFromPath` function, opening up new possibilities for intricate and detailed graphic designs.

 ```

-const path =
+  const path = new GraphicsPath()
+      .rect(-50, -50, 100, 100)

+  // create geometry from the path:
+  const geometry = buildGeometryFromPath({
+      path,
+  });

+  const mesh = new Mesh({
+      geometry,
+      texture: Texture.WHITE,
+  });

 ```

-For more information on these graphics upgrades and guidance on how to adapt to the enhanced Graphics API, please refer to the migration guide, or why not jump in and play with some examples!.
+For more information on these graphics upgrades and guidance on how to adapt to the enhanced Graphics API, please refer to the [migration guide](https://pixijs.com/guides/migrations/v8), or why not jump in and play with some [examples](https://pixijs.com/examples/graphics/simple).

-60% faster??
-< todo - BENCHMARK>

 #### 📝 Text Upgrades